JonathanTSilva/TP-IFSP/README.md

 </h1>

 <h4 align="center">
-  📚 All IFSP's reports and documents templates in LaTeX!.
+  📚 All IFSP's reports and documents templates in LaTeX!
 </h4>

 <!-- PROJECT SHIELDS -->